Dnyaneshwar Vidyapeeth

-Dnyaneshwar Vidyapeeth Trust (DVT) was an unrecognised bogus university that operated from an apartment building in Pune, Maharashtra.
+Dnyaneshwar Vidyapeeth Trust (DVT) was an unaccredited fraudulent university that operated from an apartment building in Pune, Maharashtra.
 It was founded by M. D. Apte in 1980 and registered as "Educational Trust".

-It is not a university under UGC act.
-The Bombay High court had in a 2005 order, said that Dnyaneshwar Vidyapeeth does not have any rights to award degrees and It was shut down in 2005 as per the directions of the High Court and that the degrees issued even before 2005 were invalid.
+It was not a university under UGC act.
+In a 2005 order, the Bombay High court said that Dnyaneshwar Vidyapeeth did not have any rights to award degrees.
+The university was subsequently shut down per the directions of the High Court and that the degrees issued were invalid.

 Manohar Joshi was chancellor of the organisation in 2003 but later the post of chancellor was abolished.

-DVT used to run 33 franchises colleges across Maharashtra and Karnataka and offered diploma and degree courses in engineering.
+DVT ran 33 franchises colleges across Maharashtra and Karnataka and offered diploma and degree courses in engineering.
 Nearly 5,000 students enrolled every year at annual fees from Rs 22,000 to Rs 25,000.
 It ceased operations after a High Court order following a public interest litigation (PIL).

 Controversy

 In 2015, then Maharashtra Education Minister Vinod Tawde's name came in the limelight concerning an unrecognised engineering degree obtained from DVT.

 Similarly, in 2020, Maharashtra Higher Education Minister Uday Samant's degree from the unrecognised institute called into question.